Simonade01/solar-torch-project/README.md

 ### What We’ve Done
 - ✅ Designed and built a working prototype using simple materials
 - ✅ Documented the design, materials, and costs
-- ✅ Distributed our first torches to local students and shop owners
 - ✅ Created this open-source repo so others can replicate it

 ### How to Build One